 2. Practice positive affirmations.

-One way of releasing guilt is by expressing your feelings in a journal and actually seeing your thoughts on paper.
-Journaling is a wonderful method of visualizing what's on your mind and also going back to it later to remind yourself how far you've come along.
+One way to release guilt is by expressing your feelings in a journal and actually seeing your thoughts on paper.
+This is also a wonderful way to get thoughts down and then circle back with them to remind yourself how much you've achieved over time.

 5. Forgive yourself.